rgrams/lovercam/Readme.md

 * __z__ <kbd>number</kbd> - The percent of the current zoom value to add or subtract.

 ### cam:shake(dist, duration, [falloff])
 Adds a shake to the camera.
-The shake will last for `duration` seconds, randomly offsetting the camera's position every frame by a maximum distance of +/-`dist`.
+The shake will last for `duration` seconds, randomly offsetting the camera's position every frame by a maximum distance of +/-`dist`, and optionally rotating it as well.
 The shake effect will falloff to zero over its duration.
 By default it uses linear falloff.
 For each shake you can optionally specify the fallof function, as "linear" or "quadratic", or you can change the default by setting `M.default_shake_falloff`.

+Use `M.shake_rot_mult` to globally control how strong the rotational shake effect is (in +/= radians / `dist`).
+It defaults to `0.001`.
+Set it to zero to disable rotational shake.

 _PARAMETERS_
 * __dist__ <kbd>number</kbd> - The "intensity" of the shake.
 The length of the maximum offset it may apply.
 * __duration__ <kbd>number</kbd> - How long the shake will last, in seconds.
+* __falloff__ <kbd>string</kbd> - _optional_ - The falloff type for the shake to use.
+Can be either "linear" or "quadratic".
+Defaults to "linear" (or `M.default_shake_falloff`).

+### cam:perlin_shake(dist, duration, [freq], [falloff])
+Adds a shake to the camera that will use Perlin noise rather than normal randomness to generate the shake position (and rotation).
+This gives two benefits: 1) the shake will look correct if the game is run in slow-motion, and 2) you can get a slightly wider variety of effects by varying the frequency parameter.
+Set `M.default_shake_freq` to change the default frequency, or specify a custom value for each shake.

+_PARAMETERS_
+* __dist__ <kbd>number</kbd> - The "intensity" of the shake.
+The length of the maximum offset it may apply.
+* __duration__ <kbd>number</kbd> - How long the shake will last, in seconds.
+* __freq__ <kbd>number</kbd> - _optional_ - The frequency of the shake.
+This defaults to `8`, which will look pretty similar to a regular shake.
+You can set it lower to get a slower, gentler shake, like a handheld camera effect.
 * __falloff__ <kbd>string</kbd> - _optional_ - The falloff type for the shake to use.
 Can be either "linear" or "quadratic".
 Defaults to "linear" (or `M.default_shake_falloff`).

 ### cam:recoil(vec, duration, [falloff])